chris-short/dockerfiles/README.md

 ## bfg

-When you absolutely, positively need to use [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) in a container
+When you absolutely, positively need to use [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) in a container, accept no substitute.

 ## doctl